BlackHolePerturbationToolkit/GeneralRelativityTensors/Source/Documentation/English/Guides/GeneralRelativityTensors.md

       {"ToTensor", "Form a new Tensor"},
       {"ToMetric", "Form a new metric Tensor"},
       {"ToCurve", "Form a new Curve Tensor"},
-      {"ToTensorOnCurve", "Form a new Tensor on a Curve"}, {"RawTensorValues", "Values stored internally by Tensor"},
+      {"ToTensorFieldOnCurve", "Form a new Tensor with an associated Curve"}, {"ToTensorOnCurve", "Form a new Tensor on a Curve"}, {"RawTensorValues", "Values stored internally by Tensor"},
       {"TensorValues", "Values stored internally by Tensor, potentially evaluated on a Curve"},